 Veteran’s Affairs has formed a presumptive connection to contaminated water exposure to certain types of diseases.
 These diseases were scientifically proven to be caused by contaminated water exposure.
-If the veterans and the other victims acquired these diseases as a result of their exposure to the toxic chemical in the period from 1953 to 1987, they are eligible for compensation.
+If the veterans and the other victims acquired these diseases due to their exposure to the toxic chemical from 1953 to 1987, they are eligible for compensation.

 - Adult lymphoma

 - Liver cancer

 - Non-Hodgkin’s lymphoma

 - Parkinson’s disease

 As a veteran, if you have any other diseases that you suspect to be related to your exposure, you can confirm that with your physician and then contact an experienced attorney to know the possibilities of a Camp Lejeune lawsuit.

 Under the Camp Lejeune Families Act of 2012, the VA provides the affected veterans free health care for the following health conditions.
 For the affected family members of the service members, VA reimburses the out-of-the-pocket expenses, if any, apart from what is covered by their health care plans.

 - Infertility in women